 All trademarks used by the Company for its products that were sold in the Philippines and in relevant foreign markets, as well as those used for its other business operations, are either registered or with pending applications for registration in its name or in the name of SMC.
-The Company has applied for registration or has existing registrations in its name, among others, the trademarks Ginebra San Miguel, Vino Kulafu, Primera Light Brandy, 1834 Premium Distilled Gin, G&T Ultralight and San Miguel Ethyl Alcohol, including their label designs, as well as the trademarks of products that are planned to be released in 2023 The Company maintains the registration of the industrial design of the various Ginebra San Miguel bottles.
+The Company has applied for registration or has existing registrations in its name, among others, the trademarks Ginebra San Miguel, Vino Kulafu, Primera Light Brandy, 1834 Premium Distilled Gin, G&T Ultralight and San Miguel Ethyl Alcohol, including their label designs, as well as the trademarks of products that are planned to be released in 2024.
+The Company maintains the registration of the industrial design of the various Ginebra San Miguel bottles.
 The trademarks and label designs of G.S.M.
-Blue, Antonov Vodka and Don Enrique Mixkila are likewise continued to be registered in the name of SMC, the use of which by the Company is still duly authorized by SMC.
-The Company has likewise registered, among others, "Gin is In", "Hanggang Huling Patak ng Bagong Tapang", "One Ginebra Nation Tres Swertes", "Gingle Bells", "Choose What's True", "Iba ang Primera Light Brandy", "The Premium Mix", "Define Your Premium", "May Sarap ng Imported, sa Presyong Pang Barkada", Discover Excellence", "Bai, Añejo", and "Bangong Alagang San Miguel" for its advertising and marketing initiatives.
+Blue, and Antonov Vodka are likewise continued to be registered in the name of SMC, the use of which by the Company is still duly authorized by SMC.
+The Company has likewise registered, among others, "Ngiting Ginebra", "Iba ang Ngiti Ngayon sa One Ginebra Nation", "Ka-Mommyhan", and "Ginebra Tayo" for its advertising and marketing initiatives.

-Trademarks used by the Company for its products that are distributed or sold abroad are continued to be registered in various countries including Canada, China, Hong Kong, India, Italy, Kuwait, Malaysia, New Zealand, Taiwan, Thailand, United States of America, and Vietnam.
+Trademarks used by the Company for its products that are distributed or sold abroad are continued to be registered in various countries including Albania, Bulgaria, Canada, China, Hong Kong, Hungary, India, Italy, Kuwait, Malaysia, Monaco, New Zealand, Singapore, South Korea, Spain, Sri Lanka, Taiwan, Thailand, United States of America, and Vietnam.